-Mark Lerner is Treasurer and COO/CFO of NYCFEC and a member of the Board of Trustees.
+Mark Lerner is Co-Founder of NYCFEC.
 He is a trustee of his family’s NYC real estate portfolio that is in its fourth generation with over forty family members.
 In addition to his role as a trustee, Mr. Lerner has also served as Chief Financial Officer at both public and private companies ranging in size from $25M to $100M covering diverse industries including family-owned enterprises.
 Early professional experience includes almost 25 years with “Best-in-Class” companies including CBS, Inc., Pfizer, Inc. and The Thomson Corporation where he held various corporate office and divisional roles, including Chief Financial Officer and Vice President of Operations/Finance.
 Mr. Lerner holds an M.B.A. from Emory University, Atlanta, Georgia and a B. S. from Miami University, Oxford, Ohio.

 EDWARD G. ROGOFF